qgua2322/ELEC3607_carparkproject/README.md

 ## Manul:
 file fsm : code on arduino
 file schematic: schematic of this project
 file android code: Our own control App
+file testcase : testcase of this project.
+3607report: ALL the detail of this project.

+## How to use:
+1. put fsm in ur Arduino due
+2. put unzip led.zip in file android code and then put it in Android studio then install this app on ur phone.
+3. Connect all components as schematic
+4. run the testcase to check whether all components are good.
+5. Have fun

 ## Project description :